hjdhjd/homebridge-unifi-protect/docs/Autoconfiguration.md

 * Which Protect stream qualities to make available for HBUP. **Default: all stream qualities are available (High, Medium, and Low) that are configured on the Protect camera.**
 * Bypass the intelligence applied by HBUP when selecting which Protect stream quality to use for transcoding livestreams by forcing the use of a specific Protect stream quality. **Default: HBUP will decide based on the transcoding rules above.**
 * Change the Protect stream quality used for HomeKit Secure Video event recording. **Default: HBUP will use the highest quality Protect stream available.**

+***In general, I would discourage most users from changing the defaults unless they have a specific need to do so.
+But if you're reading this, probably like to tinker with things. 😄 I have taken a lot of time and care to design these behaviors and defaults - they really do exist for good reasons.***